Skip to content

 r: float

-r"""Weibull, Nycander and Golds's analytical chain-length distribution for
+r"""Weibull, Nycander and Gold's analytical chain-length distribution for

-living polymerization with different initiation and polymerization rate
+living polymerization with different initiation and propagation rate

 coefficients.